pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 events from a common entity base class, it is necessary to subclass the event classes on each of the entity classes.

-Without subclassing the domain events of an inherited entity class, the the custom entity classes will have exactly the same domain event classes.
+Without subclassing the domain events of an inherited entity class, the custom entity classes will have exactly the same domain event classes.

 .. code:: python